 In fact, with Open as App, you can achieve even more with your cloud-based spreadsheets.
 The no-code platform boosts the work that you can get done with Google Sheets and unravels a whole new set of functionalities that you can use by combining the two.

 For example, you can easily create a list app from your Google Sheet.
 In this use case, its purpose is to help with the innovation efforts of an investment bank.
 It provides information about innovation scouting findings in an easy and user-friendly way.

 Another useful app that you can build up with Open as App from a Google Sheet is a sales app for improving your sales process.
-With its help, you can equip your sales team with a powerful tool for preparing quotes and ROI estimates for clients.
+With its help, you can equip your sales team with a powerful tool for preparing quotes, calculate product prices and ROI estimates for clients.

 You can also use a no-code app to streamline reporting processes, as illustrated in the use case of a startup CEO.
 Before you delve into the actual app building process, first things first: what is the automatic app creation that Open as App offers?

 In essence, it allows you to build apps from your business data without having to write a single line of code.
 You just have to input the information and let the platform automatically analyze and convert it in the shape of an interactive app.
 Complex formulas are easily transformed into usable calculators, while extensive lists become clickable apps with easy-to-navigate designs.
 For example, you can set up a product database app or a status reporting app for Google Sheets with ease.